 Take an Eco-Tour to Riserva Statale Valle delle Ferriere

 Take a trip to this hidden treasure in the little-known corner of the Amalfi Coast.
-The beautiful Valley of the Mills & Ferriere Nature Reserve is a secret place behind an Amalfi hamlet surrounded by trees, ancient plants, and amazing waterfalls.
+The beautiful Valley of the Mills & Ferriere Nature Reserve is a secret place behind an Amalfi hamlet surrounded by trees, ancient plants, and impressive waterfalls.

 - Location: Mills Nature Reserve